zeeshanahmad0201/white_label_template/README.md

 # Flutter White Label Template

-A simplified Flutter white-label template for creating multiple branded apps from a single codebase.
+A production-ready Flutter white-label template for creating multiple branded apps from a single codebase with automatic Firebase integration.

 ## Architecture